You can have the abortion pill or a minor surgical procedure (usually awake with local anaesthetic)

 You can have an early induction of labour

-I am 20 to 24 weeks pregnant
+I am 20 weeks pregnant or more

 Early confirmation of a pregnancy is very important.
 Early abortion is safer and there are more choices available with pregnancies in the early stages.